 Can routing be as simple as regular conditional rendering, which route-based rendering essentially is?

-Can route-based rendering be the same with components and prop values?
+Can route-based rendering work the same way with components and prop values?
 Again, like conditional rendering.
 Unlike having a separate file, a config, or a <Route> component to render an app component based on a route, but going for a route matching hook to render a prop value based on the route.

-Do we really need a custom <Link to> component API, while there's an all-familiar HTML <a href> API?
+Do we really need a custom <Link to> component API, while there's an all familiar HTML <a href> API?

 Is it inevitable that local and shared state being conceptually similar things are handled so differently, requiring significant refactors to migrate from one to the other even with the slimmest state management libs?